cryostatio/cryostatio.github.io/guides/_subsections/re-upload-a-recording-to-archives.md

       caption="
         Click <i>Show metadata options</i> to add optional metadata labels to recording.
         You can either add labels by clicking the <i>Add Label</i> button, or by uploading a custom <code>.json</code> labels file from your local storage.
-For more on Cryostat metadata labels, see <a href='#add-and-edit-recording-metadata-labels'>Add and Edit Recording Metadata Labels</a>.
+A custom labels file can be downloaded alongside downloading a recording.
+To learn how to download a recording and any associated labels, see <a href='#download-an-active-or-archived-recording'>Download and Active or Archived Recording</a>. and for more on Cryostat metadata labels, see <a href='#add-and-edit-recording-metadata-labels'>Add and Edit Recording Metadata Labels</a>.
       "
     %}
   </li>